-In 2014, Kelly was listed on the TIME 100: The Most Influential People in the World list.
-She earned her B.A. in Political Science from Syracuse University and a J.D. from Albany Law School, where she graduated with honors and served as editor of the Albany Law Review.
+Kelly earned her Bachelor of Arts degree in political science from Syracuse University, and a J.D. from Albany Law School, where she also served as editor of the Albany Law Review.